1973 American League Championship Series: Game 1

 In Game 1, Jim Palmer spent 16 minutes retiring the side in the top of the first inning.
 He walked the first two batters and struck out the next three.
 The Orioles went to work against lefty Vida Blue and his successor, Horacio Piña in the bottom half.
 Merv Rettenmund singled and Paul Blair walked before Tommy Davis's RBI double put the Orioles up 1–0.
 Don Baylor then walked and one out later, Earl Williams's two-run single knocked Pina out of the game.
 Andy Etchebarren was hit by a pitch to load the bases and Mark Belanger's RBI single made it 4–0 Orioles.
-They added to their lead on Etchebarren's RBI single in the seventh and Baylor's RBI single in the eighth, both with two on off of Blue Moon Odom.
-It was more than they needed as Palmer pitched a five-hit shutout, striking out 12 A's along the way.
+They added to their lead on Etchebarren's RBI single in the seventh and Baylor's RBI single in the eighth, both with two on off Blue Moon Odom.
+It was more than they needed as Palmer pitched a five-hit shutout, striking out 12 Athletics along the way.

 Game 2

 The Orioles' ALCS winning streak was snapped at 10 in Game 2.
-Bert Campaneris led off the game with a home run off of Dave McNally, but the Orioles tied the game in the bottom of the first when Al Bumbry drew to leadoff walk, moved to third on a single and scored on Tommy Davis's groundout.
-Back-to-back home runs leading off the sixth by Joe Rudi and Sal Bando off of McNally put the A's up 3–1.
+Bert Campaneris led off the game with a home run off Dave McNally, but the Orioles tied the game in the bottom of the first when Al Bumbry drew to leadoff walk, moved to third on a single and scored on Tommy Davis's groundout.
+Back-to-back home runs leading off the sixth by Joe Rudi and Sal Bando off McNally put the Athletics up 3–1.
 In the bottom half, the Orioles got back-to-back leadoff singles before Earl Williams's one-out RBI double cut Oakland's lead to 3–2.
-Bando's second home run of the game in the eighth off of McNally padded Oakland's lead to 5–2.
-The Orioles hit two singles in the bottom half off of Catfish Hunter, who was relieved by Rollie Fingers and Brooks Robinson's RBI single made it 5–3 Oakland, but they got that run back in the ninth when Angel Mangual hit a leadoff single off of Bob Reynolds, moved to third on a sacrifice bunt and passed ball, and scored on Campaneris's single.
-Hunter, who served up so many during the season that he threatened an A.L. record, allowed none as the A's evened the series as the two teams headed to Oakland for Game 3.
+Bando's second home run of the game in the eighth off McNally padded Oakland's lead to 5–2.
+The Orioles hit two singles in the bottom half off Catfish Hunter, who was relieved by Rollie Fingers and Brooks Robinson's RBI single made it 5–3 Oakland, but they got that run back in the ninth when Angel Mangual hit a leadoff single off Bob Reynolds, moved to third on a sacrifice bunt and passed ball, and scored on Campaneris's single.
+Hunter, who served up so many during the season that he threatened an A.L. record, allowed none as the Athletics evened the series as the two teams headed to Oakland for Game 3.